sagamusix/JDTools/readme.md

 After the basic functionality was done, I wondered what would be required to support the JD-800 VST plugin or the JD-08 as well - turns out, quite a lot!
 Nevertheless, I managed to add support for them as well, so you can convert original JD-800 patches to the plugin's format (as long as they don't use ROM card waveforms), and also convert plugin banks to use with the original JD-800 (as long as they don't use extended features such as unison or tempo-synced LFOs).
 As the plugin appears to be based on Roland's ZenCore engine, don't expect conversions that sound 100% identical (there are well-known differences).
 Some parameters seem to have much lower internal precision than on a real JD-800.
 On the upside, the converted files also work with the Zenology plugin.
 But as the conversion process is quite complex, it's always possible there is a bug, so please report those if you find any.

-Figuring out the data structures shared by the plugin, SVZ hardware and SVD patch formats was a lot of work, so if you find this tool useful, please consider [donating](https://paypal.me/JohannesSchultz) a few bucks.
+Figuring out the data structures shared by the plugin, SVZ and SVD patch formats was a lot of work, so if you find this tool useful, please consider [donating](https://paypal.me/JohannesSchultz) a few bucks.

 # Usage